rneeshk/Automation-Testing-Project-on-Automation-Test-Store/README.md

 # 🚀 Automation Testing Project on Automation Test Store

-This repository contains the comprehensive testing deliverables created during the automation testing of the **Automation Test Store** website <a href="https://automationteststore.com/" target="_blank">Link</a> using **Cypress** and the **Page Object Model** framework.
+Experiment to demonstrate advanced Cypress automation testing using the Page Object Model on the 🔴〰️🔵〰️⚫ Automation Test Store <a href="https://automationteststore.com/" target="_blank">Link</a> using **Cypress** and the **Page Object Model** framework.
 The project focuses on ensuring seamless functionality, usability, and performance of critical e-commerce features.

 ---